Nkr1shna/truffle.nvim/README.md

 ### truffle.nvim

-A lightweight Neovim plugin that opens a right-side terminal running `truffle` (configurable), giving you a chat-like side panel inside Neovim.
+A lightweight Neovim plugin that opens a right-side terminal running a CLI of your choice (configured via a mandatory `command` option), giving you a chat-like side panel inside Neovim.

 - **Default toggle**: `<leader>tc`
 - **Layout**: vertical split docked to the right